pkimber/old-docs-migrated-to-gitlab/source/dev-env.rst

 Create a role for your user name (replace ``patrick`` with your linux user name)::

-  psql -X -U postgres
-  CREATE ROLE patrick WITH NOSUPERUSER CREATEDB NOCREATEROLE LOGIN;
+  psql -X -U postgres -c "CREATE ROLE patrick WITH NOSUPERUSER CREATEDB NOCREATEROLE LOGIN;"

 Packages
 ========